pstda2025/pstda2025.github.io/cfp.md

 # **Submission Guideline and Reviewing**
 **CMT Acknowledgment:**
-The Microsoft CMT service was used for managing the peer-reviewing process for this conference.
-This service was provided for free by Microsoft and they bore all expenses, including costs for Azure cloud services as well as for software development and support.
+<div style="text-align: justify">  The Microsoft CMT service was used for managing the peer-reviewing process for this conference.
+This service was provided for free by Microsoft and they bore all expenses, including costs for Azure cloud services as well as for software development and support. </div>

 **Submission Site:**
 [https://cmt3.research.microsoft.com/ADMA2025](https://cmt3.research.microsoft.com/ADMA2025)